 Susan Williams

-Currently, Susan is an M.Arch candidate at MIT and holds a BFA from the Rhode Island School of Design in Textiles.
-Prior to beginning her Master’s, she worked in the Media Lab as a Research Specialist in the Mediated Matter Group with Neri Oxman.
+Susan Williams is currently an M.Arch candidate at MIT and holds a BFA from the Rhode Island School of Design in Textiles.
+Her interest lies in cross section between tactile/material/spatial practices through the lens of both textile and architectural design.
+Prior to beginning the Master’s, she worked as a Research Specialist for the MIT Media Lab's Mediated Matter Group with Neri Oxman.
 She has also worked as a Textile Designer for Maharam Design Studio in New York.

 Projects